codership/wsrep-lib/README.md

 # Introduction

-Project name: Trrep - Transaction Replication
+Project name: wsrep-lib - Library for WSREP

 The purpose of this project is to implement C++ wrapper for wsrep API with additional convenience for transaction